Feature Concatenation Multi-view Subspace Clustering: Related Work

-Discriminative methods, which try to minimize the similarities of data points between clusters and maximize the similarities of data points within clusters through all multiple views, have achieve good clustering results in many applications and attracts the most attention of research in this field\cite{chao2017survey24}.
-Taking example of multi-view subspace clustering, Latent Multi-view Subspace Clustering (LMSC)\cite{zhang2017latent15}, which introduce a latent representation to explore the relationships among data points, obtains the underlying complementary information and seeks the latent representation simultaneously; And Multi-view Low-rank Sparse Subspace Clustering (MLRSSC)\cite{brbic2018MLRSSC} constructes an affinity matrix relying on the importance of both low-rank and sparsity constraints; Low-rank Tensor constrained Multi-view Subspace Clustering (LT-MSC)\cite{zhang2015low16} formulates the clustering problem as a tensor nuclear norm minimization problem by regarding the subspace representation matrices of multiple views as a tensor; Diversity-induced Multi-view Subspace Clustering (DiMSC)\cite{cao2015diversity17} enhances the multi-view clustering performance by utilizing the Hilbert Schmidt Independence Criterion to explore the complementary information of different views; Multi-view subspace clustering by learning a joint affinity graph\cite{tangchangmultiviewsubspaceclusteringTMM} leverages a low-rank representation with diversity regularization and a rank constraint to learn a joint affinity graph for clustering, and the Multi-View Subspace Clustering (MVSC)\cite{gao2015multi18} uses a shared common cluster structure of all views to obtain clustering results by exploring the consensus information among views; Iterative Views Agreement\cite{wang2016iterative19} is a multi-view subspace clustering approach, which can preserve the local manifold structures of each view during multi-view clustering process.
-Besides, many spectral clustering based methods are proposed as well.
-The co-training approach for multi-view spectral clustering\cite{kumar2011co20} and the co-regularized multi-view spectral clustering\cite{kumar2011co21} process multiple views separately and try to get clustering results that can maximize the agreement among views; Robust Multi-view Spectral Clustering (RMSC)\cite{xia2014robust22} recovers a common transition probability matrix via low-rank and sparse decomposition and employs the Markov chain method to obtain clustering results.
-In addition, several multi-view clustering methods based on the matrix factorization approach\cite{lee1999learning31} are proposed by exploring the consensus information among views\cite{zhao2017multi29},\cite{liu2013multi30}.
+Discriminative methods, the goal of which is to minimize both the intrinsic similarity of data points between different clusters and dissimilarity of data points within the same cluster through all multiple views simultaneously, have achieved good clustering results in many applications and attract the most attention of researchers in this research field \cite{chao2017survey24}.
+Taking examples of multi-view subspace clustering, Latent Multi-view Subspace Clustering (LMSC) \cite{zhang2017latent15} and generalized Latent Multi-view Subspace Clustering (gLMSC) \cite{GLMSC} introduce a latent representation to explore the relationships of data points among all views, obtain the underlying complementary information and seek the latent representation as well; And Multi-view Low-rank Sparse Subspace Clustering (MLRSSC) \cite{brbic2018MLRSSC} obtains multi-view clustering results by constructing an affinity matrix with the low-rank and sparsity constraints; Multi-view subspace clustering by learning a joint affinity graph \cite{tangchangmultiviewsubspaceclusteringTMM} pursuits a low-rank subspace representation with diversity regularization and a rank constraint for multi-view clustering.
+Besides, many spectral clustering based methods are also proposed in recent years.
+The co-training approach for multi-view spectral clustering \cite{kumar2011co20} and the co-regularized multi-view spectral clustering \cite{kumar2011co21} try to get clustering results that can maximize the similarity graph agreement among different views; Robust Multi-view Spectral Clustering (RMSC) \cite{xia2014robust22} recovers a common transition probability matrix via low-rank and sparse decomposition and employs the Markov chain approach to obtain clustering results.
+In addition, some multi-view clustering methods based on the matrix factorization method \cite{lee1999learning31} are proposed by exploring the consensus information among views \cite{zhao2017multi29,liu2013multi30}.
+For most of discriminative multi-view clustering methods, the essential difference is the style they use to explore the underlying information of multiple views.